rulila52/adaptive-scrollbar/README.md

 ![pic](https://github.com/rulila52/adaptive-scrollbar/blob/main/pics/3.png)

-To set slider width, you can set the horizontal sliderPadding.
+To set slider width, you can set the horizontal sliderSpacing.
-The vertical sliderPadding will determine the padding of the slider from the start and the end of the bottom.
+The vertical sliderSpacing will determine the padding of the slider from the start and the end of the bottom.
 The height of the slider is determined automatically based on the size of the ScrollView object.
 If ScrollView object has nowhere to scroll, the scrollbar will not be displayed on the screen.

-You can set colors for bottom and slider, or completely set the decorations for them.
+You can set colors for slider and under the slider part, or completely set the decorations for them.

 ## Slider scroll-to-click speed